 What is the maximum cable run?

 Straight runs should terminate or have an In-Line Turnbuckle every 50 feet or less.
 In addition, cable runs with bends should terminate or have an In-Line Turnbuckle after every 2nd bend or 40 feet, whichever distance is less.

 How much CableRail do I need?

 TimberTech Premier Rail CableRail by Feeney is easy to estimate.
-Just remember the basic rule that a 36" rail requires 9 runs and 42" rail height requires 11 runs of cable.
-For a 20’ run at 36" rail height, it would require 9 rows of 20’, or 180 lineal feet of cable.
-For a 20’ run at 42" rail height, it would require 11 rows of 20’, or 220 lineal feet of cable.
+Just remember the basic rule that a 36" rail requires 9 runs and a 42" rail height requires 11 runs of cable.
+For a 20’ run at a 36" rail height, it would require 9 rows of 20’, or 180 lineal feet of cable.
+For a 20’ run at a 42" rail height, it would require 11 rows of 20’, or 220 lineal feet of cable.